Your Operating Model Is Costing You Growth

 Most markets today are defined by:

-Yet most organisations still plan annually, govern quarterly, and deliver in large batches.
+Yet most organizations still plan annually, govern quarterly, and deliver in large batches.

 That mismatch creates predictable forms of waste: